zachwe/tortoise-tts/README.md

 Now you're ready to generate clips.
 With the command prompt still open, simply enter `start.bat` (or `start.sh`), and wait for it to print out a URL to open in your browser, something like `http://127.0.0.1:7860`.

-If you're looking to access your copy of TorToiSe from outside your local network, pass `--share` into the command (for example, `python app.py --share`).
-You'll get a temporary gradio link to use.
+If you're looking to access your copy of TorToiSe from outside your local network, tick the `Public Share Gradio` button in the `Settings` tab, then restart.

 ### Generate